cortexlabs/cortex/docs/deployments/tensorflow.md

 _WARNING: you are on the master branch, please refer to the docs on the branch that matches your `cortex version`_

 You can deploy TensorFlow models as web services by defining a class that implements Cortex's TensorFlow Predictor interface.
-The constructor is responsible for model serving preparations such downloading vocabulary files.
-The `predict()` class function is called on every request and is responsible for responding with a prediction.

 ## Config